Charles-J97/ZhihaoJiang.github.io/_pages/about.md

 **Welcome!**
 <br/>
 <br/>
-My name is Zhihao Jiang, an incoming master student in Electrical & Computer Engineering at Carnegie Mellon University.
+My name is Zhihao Jiang, a master student in Electrical & Computer Engineering at Carnegie Mellon University.
 <br/>
 <br/>
 I am interested in back end development and distributed system.
 Furthermore, I have learnt relational database like Mysql and no-sql database like Redis and HBase.
 As to the message queue, I knew how to use rabbitMQ, rocketMQ, and kafka.
 Besides, I have finished several server development projects with Golang(Gin) and Java(Spring Boot & Spring Cloud).
 I also knew distributed algorithms and used them in my projects.